 To better assist parents and teachers in providing a quality education for the student with Duchenne, PPMD has created Education Matters Guides for parents and teachers with the goal of optimizing the child’s, teen’s or adult’s experience in a learning environment.
 The guides cover everything from the basics of Duchenne and its progression to specific classroom accommodations organized by age group.

-NEW!
-Download the recently updated Educational Matters for Parents and Teachers in 2020:
+Download the recently updated Educational Matters for Parents and Teachers:

 - Education Matters Volume 1: Diagnosis and Early Childhood (ages 2-9)

 - Education Matters Volume 2: Late Childhood and Early Adolescence (ages 10-15)

 - Education Matters Volume 3: Late Adolescence and Adulthood (ages 16+)

 In addition, there are comprehensive resources available in the areas of Adaptive Physical Education and Learning & Behavior in Duchenne: